• Skip to primary navigation

 Slow Cooker Vegetarian Chili Recipe Ingredients

 Heavy on the spices, the heat can be taken up or down.
-Here’s what you’ll need to make this healthy crockpot vegetarian chili recipe (see recipe card below for full details):
+Here’s what you’ll need to make this crockpot vegetarian chili recipe (see recipe card below for full details):

 • Dry beans such as Black Beans, Pinto Beans or optionally Kidney Beans – **updated: see FDAs advisory on not cooking dry kidney beans in the slow cooker in recipe notes**